Guangye-C/Aave-Merit/README.md

 #### Cost Benefit Analysis

-For a (very) rough estimate of the net gain from the Merit, I multiply the average WETH borrow interest rate over the last 12 months by the ATT to get the increase in revenu: $ \$238 \text{million} * 2.43\% * 90/365 = \$1.43 \text{million} $.
+For a (very) rough estimate of the net gain from the Merit, I multiply the average WETH borrow interest rate over the last 12 months by the ATT to get the increase in revenu: $238 million * 2.43\% * 90/365 = \$1.43 million.

-$\$2.1$ million worth of WETH was distributed as incentives.
-Therefore, the net loss is $1.43 - 2.1 = -0.67$ million USD.
-Note that the Merit announcement did not disclose the actual amount of WETH distributed, not the USD/WETH exchange used to calculate the $\$2.1$ million.
+$2.1 million worth of WETH was distributed as incentives.
+Therefore, the net loss is $1.43 - $2.1 = -$0.67 million.
+Note that the Merit announcement did not disclose the actual amount of WETH distributed, not the USD/WETH exchange used to calculate the \$2.1 million.